Obrigad0/Car-plate-Recognition-and-Reconstruction-with-DL/README.md

 You can then integrate the YOLOv5 detection model with the rest of this project for plate localization.

-## PDLPR Model
+## PLDPR Model

-The core recognition model in this project is the **PDLPR (Positional Deep License Plate Recognition)** network, which combines convolutional feature extraction with transformer-based encoder-decoder layers to accurately decode the alphanumeric characters on the detected license plates.
+The core recognition model in this project is the **PLDPR (Positional Deep License Plate Recognition)** network, which combines convolutional feature extraction with transformer-based encoder-decoder layers to accurately decode the alphanumeric characters on the detected license plates.

 ### Architecture Overview